GSA/digitalgov.gov/content/post/2015-12-18-once-upon-a-foia-request-how-you-can-open-public-records.md

 date: 2015-12-18 3:14:27 -0400
 title: 'Once Upon a FOIA Request\: How You Can Open Public Records'
-summary: 'Like many of you, we&nbsp;watched with great interest this week when a citizen submitted a Freedom of Information Act (FOIA) request to the Federal Bureau of Investigation (FBI) asking them to release to the public Wu-Tang Clan’salbum, Once Upon a Time in Shaolin.
+summary: 'Like many of you, we&nbsp;watched with great interest this week when a citizen submitted a Freedom of Information Act (FOIA) request to the Federal Bureau of Investigation (FBI) asking them to release to the public Wu-Tang Clan’s album, Once Upon a Time in Shaolin.
 While official sources explain that the desired outcome is not possible'
 authors: [jherman, meredith-stewart]
 categories:
   - Managing Digital